 Figure 5 shows the dependence of liquid-liquid critical pressure and critical density on the bond width at $\epsilon_b=6$, $\epsilon_1=-12$, keeping $w_1=2 w_b$: as we increase the bond width, the system doesn't require that much pressure, or doesn't need to be in such a squeezed state, for monomers to start dimerization, so the LLCP moves down in both $P$ and $\rho$ axis, however, the temperature of LLCP stays approximately the same, since the increase of the bond width only plays the entropic effect, not the energetic one.
 We note that upon decreasing the bond width further below $w = 0.06$, the LLCP becomes submerged below the crystallization line, and the phase transition is not observed anymore.
-However, increasing the bond width further will only decrease the $(P_c,\rho_c)$ further, up to the point when liquid-liquid critical pressure becomes negative or LLCP is getting destroyed by LG spinodal.
+However, increasing the bond width further will only decrease the $(P_c,\rho_c)$ further, up to the point when the liquid-liquid critical pressure becomes negative or LLCP is getting destroyed by the uLG spinodal.
 The phase diagrams corresponding to $w_b = 0.06$ are show in Fig. 6.

 Note, that when we compare the $T-\rho$ phase diagrams, as well as the plots of $T-\phi$, for the two values of the bond width $w_b = 0.10$ and $w_b=0.06$, we find that the the coexistence regions are indeed squeezed, when we reduce $w_b$ from $w_b=0.10$ to $w_b=0.06$.
-The percentage difference of the densities of the HDL and LDL away from the critical point is about 11.5\% for $w_b=0.10$ , while for $w_b=0.06$ it is 6.9\% (see Fig. 3).
+The percentage difference of the densities of the HDL and LDL far away from the critical point is about 11.5\% for $w_b=0.10$ , while for $w_b=0.06$ it is 6.9\% (see Fig. 3).
 Note, that in hydrogen it is approximately 2\% \cite{Fried2022}.
 In theory, upon decreasing the bond width we should obtain the desired 2\%, however our simulations show that below $w_b=0.06$ the LLCP is submerged below the crystallization line.

-The same effect can be achieved by the reducing the width of repulsive interactions $w_1$, while keeping $w_b$ constant.
-The differences in densities decreases when $(w_1-w_b)/\sigma$ decreases, and reach 6\% when $(w_1-w_b)/\sigma=0.06$, but further decrease leads to instantaneous crystallization in the region where the LLCP would be expected.
+The same effect can be achieved by reducing the width of repulsive interactions $w_1$, while keeping $w_b$ constant.
+The difference in densities decreases when $(w_1-w_b)/\sigma$ decreases, and reaches 6\% when $(w_1-w_b)/\sigma=0.06$, but further decrease leads to instantaneous crystallization in the region where the LLCP would be expected.